-BFO has checked the 5-week collection period validity and recommends this ‘best practice’ approach that has been in use for more than 25 years.
-A 5-week period gathers daily, weekly and monthly utilization patterns.
-BFO notes that analysis for a second month adds little if any additional utilization knowledge.
+BFO has validated the 5-week collection period and recommends this ‘best practice’ approach.
+A 5-week period works because staff job descriptions typically follow the same daily, weekly and monthly.
+A 5-week data capture collects data to enable analysis for each of these patterns.
+BFO also notes that analysis for a second month adds little if any additional utilization knowledge.

 BFO GPS units record data points every 5-seconds whenever a vehicle moves.

 BFO clients report that our GPS technology can “see” through 16-story parking building structures.
 This unique world-leading capability means no data loss occurs if vehicles enter ‘urban canyons’ where no line-of-sight satellite signal exists.
 Most other GPS units fail in these environments.

 Data can still be gathered for an entire project even if no cell phone coverage exists.